-How to Manage Harassment in ChatLearn about the many ways in which you can handle harassment in your chatroom!
+How to Manage Harassment in ChatLearn about the many ways in which you can handle harassment in your chatroom.

 Notice an error or have feedback for this article?
 Let us know!

 Harassment comes in many forms and can be taxing to deal with.
-Fortunately, Twitch provides you with a number of tools to make this easier.
+Fortunately, Twitch provides you with a number of tools to make dealing with this easier.
 This article covers all of the different methods at your disposal to deal with harassment.

 To use this feature in a whisper, click on the cog at the top of the whisper window, and then on “Block <username>”.

 You can prevent harassment in private messages as well.
-In the Privacy section under the Security Settings page, you can choose to block Whispers and private messages from Strangers (people you do not follow).
-This is effective in preventing spam messages as well as any harassive messages.
+In the Privacy section under the Security Settings page, you can choose to block Whispers and private messages from strangers.

 For reports about users repeatedly harassing or evading chat bans, use the “Harassment” or “Chat Ban Evasion” categories respectively.
 In the description, note any details such as other usernames you suspect them of using, which channel it happened in, and at what time.
 Do the same for any new account used by the person to harass you.

 Always be sure to provide as much information as possible and never abuse this function.
 Doing so is a violation of the Terms of Service.
 Be aware that some conduct may not violate Twitch’s Terms of Service or Community Guidelines, and thus may not lead to the suspension of the reported account.
 To ensure you are protected, we suggest that you use the other tools and methods described in this article in addition to reporting.

 Under the Chat Options sections of the Channel Settings page you can write your channel rules in the blank box provided.
-This will show your channel rules as a pop-up over top of your chatroom to first-time viewers and require them to click "Agree" before they can type in the chat, ensuring that new viewers are aware of your rules and are more likely to not violate them.
+This will show your channel rules as a pop-up over top of your chatroom to first-time viewers and require them to click "Agree" before they can type in the chat, ensuring that new viewers are aware of your rules and are more likely not to violate them.

 Be sure to type one rule per line so the rules show up formatted correctly to your viewers.

 This filter also has wildcard functionality so all variations are effectively banned from the chat.
 This means you do not need to input every variable of a word you wish to remove, just the core of the word and the ban filter will censor all variations of that word.
 Just add wildcard, "*", at the start or end of a word and it will match any characters there.
-For example, adding the word "shoot*" would also filter "shooting" "shoots" and any other variation.
+For example, adding the word "shoot*" would also filter "shooting" "shoots" and other variations.

 It is recommended that aside from any words you find offensive or wish to protect your viewers from, that you add any words which might be rare and tied to your personal information.
 However, while adding such words to your filter is a good way to hide sensitive personal information, it can also confirm whether or not that information belongs to you which is why it is best to only filter out words that are not commonly used (for example, do not add your house number to the filter, but perhaps add your street name or last name).
 Another good strategy to protect your personal information is to add several false-positives so no one can try to figure out your information through trial by error.